rixiobarrios/react-redux/react-redux.md

 const NewOrderForm = connect()(OrderForm)
 ```

 If we go and look at our React app in the browser, it won't seem as though anything has changed.
-But called the wrapper function around our `OrderForm` component does something important: it passes `dispatch()` in to our component as a prop.
+But calling the wrapper function around our `OrderForm` component does something important: it passes `dispatch()` in to our component as a prop.
 If we add the following line to the `render()` function of our `OrderForm` component, we'll see `dispatch()` included in the object that is printed to the console:

 ```js
 console.log(props)